Information on COVID-19 Testing

 COVID-19 Testing Frequently Asked Questions

-For those exposed to COVID-19
+For those experiencing symptoms or exposed to COVID-19

 You do not have to experience symptoms or exposure to get tested.
 Testing may be recommended or required for a variety of reasons, including travel or attending a crowded event.